Hello and welcome to our Coleman Elite Montana 8 Person Tent review!

 - Secure the lines on all sides, keeping them taut.

-Is It Easy To Carry?
+Is the tent Easy To Carry?

 The Coleman Elite Montana tent isn’t a tent you’ll want to carry on your back for long stretches.
 It’s not a backpacking tent, because the 25-pound weight will be heavy for just one person.